UBC-MDS/UBC-MDS.github.io/resources_pages/install_ds_stack_mac.md

 you should see something like this if you were successful:

 ```
-1.103.0
+1.103.1
+360a4e4fd251bfce169a4ddf857c7d25d1ad40da
+arm64
 ```

 > **Note:** If you get an error message such as `-bash: code: command not found`, but you can see the VS Code application has been installed, then something went wrong with setting up the launch from the command line.
-Try following [these instructions](https://code.visualstudio.com/docs/setup/mac#_launching-from-the-command-line) again, in particular you might want to try the described manual method of adding VS Code to your path.
+Get back to [these instructions](https://code.visualstudio.com/docs/setup/mac#_launch-vs-code-from-the-command-line) again, in particular you might want to try the described manual method of adding VS Code to your path.

 ## GitHub